 Some people want to know if the Valley of the Sun has an All-Black Neighborhood.
 The answer is No. Black people amount to 7 percent of the Maricopa County population (US Census Bureau) and we are spread out all over the Phoenix metropolitan area.

-However, I’m a native and I think the Phoenix area is a desirable place for African Americans to live if you are open-minded and proactive about finding activities, business opportunities and friends.
-Read more of my thoughts about “How to Survive as a Black Person in the Phoenix Area.”
+As a native, I realize that the entire Phoenix area can a desirable place for African Americans to live if you are open-minded and proactive about finding activities, business opportunities and friends.

 Please read our advice below to help you find the city or town that best fits your needs.

 Laveen – I would move there for the affordability, the proximity to downtown Phoenix and the potential.
 I live just east of Laveen (in south Phoenix) and homes are very affordable.
 Great homes from 1300 sq. ft. and up.
 Shopping centers, restaurant and entertainment venues are coming, but right now Laveen has little night life.

 You’ll find a diverse community here – African American, Hispanic, Asian, Native American, Caucasian, etc.

 South Phoenix – You gotta pick your spots in south Phoenix!
 Some neighborhoods are beautiful, safe and affordable.
 Some of the more expensive, upscale neighborhoods offer great views of the Valley and they are safe.
 But some of the neighborhoods can be unsafe – especially at night.

 I live in South Phoenix and I am proud of it.
 You can’t beat the affordability, the proximity to downtown Phoenix and the potential.
 For the most part, the people are down-to-earth and friendly.
 You can find affordable homes, shopping centers, some restaurants, some entertainment venues, but South Phoenix definitely has much room to grow.